RickRabiser/rick/README.md

 <ul>
  	<li><a href="http://www.cs.utexas.edu/users/dsb/SPLC/">Member of the Most-Influential Paper Selection Committee of the Int’l Systems and Software Product Line Conference (SPLC), 2016-2020.</a></li>
- 	<li>Speaker of the "Mittelbau Fachbereich Informatik" (midlevel computer science academics, i.e., all computer science scholars, that are not full professors) at Johannes Kepler University Linz (Oct 2018-Oct 2019)</li>
  	<li>Professional Member of <a href="http://www.acm.org">ACM</a></li>
  	<li>Member of <a href="http://euromicro.org/">Euromicro</a></li>
  	<li>Member of the Euromicro Board of Directors (Director for Austria)</li>